nmarshall23/vue-okta-signin-widget/README.md

   // for example `${stateNamespace}/${logOut}` should be the logOut action.
   stateActions: {
     logOut: "logout", // No params
+    loginRequired: "loginRequired", // User must reauth as tokens have expired.
     setUser: "setUser", // User Object in { user }
     setAccessToken: "setAccessToken", // This is your Auth Bearer Token.
     setIdToken: "setIdToken", // Id token